Functional Resume Example and Writing Tips

 A functional resume isn't organized by position, so you'll need another organizational structure.
 This can be categories based on your skills or qualifications.
-Look to the job description for cues about what to emphasize here.
+Look at the job description for cues about what to emphasize here.

 Read below for an example of a functional resume.
 This example includes a resume summary statement, which is a great way to quickly demonstrate your skills and abilities.
-It also includes a concise list of experience, and a detailed list of skills.
+It also includes a concise list of experience and a detailed list of skills.

 John A. Doe